Friends of Israel Initiative

-The Friends of Israel Initiative (FOII) is an international effort, to "seek to counter the attempts to delegitimize the State of Israel and its right to live in peace within safe and defensible borders", initiated and led by former Prime Minister of Spain and People's Party leader José María Aznar in 2010.
+The Friends of Israel Initiative (FOII) is a think tank.
+Its stated mission is to "seek to counter the attempts to delegitimize the State of Israel and its right to live in peace within safe and defensible borders".
+It was initiated and led by former Prime Minister of Spain and People's Party leader José María Aznar in 2010.

 History

 The FOII was co-founded by Republican former United States Ambassador to the United Nations John Bolton, Forza Italia's former President of the Italian Senate Marcello Pera, former President of Czech Republic Václav Havel, Peru's former President Alejandro Toledo and billionaire financier Robert Agostinelli and British Conservative Party peer, former First Minister of Northern Ireland and Nobel Peace Prize winner David Trimble.

 On 19 July 2010 a launch event was held at the British House of Commons, hosted by the Henry Jackson Society and Robert Halfon MP.

 The Friends of Israel Initiative met with President Shimon Peres in July 2011 at Beit HaNassi in Jerusalem.
 The delegation included former Spanish Prime Minister José María Aznar, former US Ambassador to the United Nations John R. Bolton, financier Robert Agostinelli, and Nobel Peace Prize laureate Lord David Trimble.
 The President held a working meeting with FII and presented an overview of the on situation in Israel and the region at large.